dmanea28/access_mysqli/README.md

 - Smart seamless jump from one cell to the other while editing content
 - Auto-sync with the server when you leave the edited cell.
 - Import/export database and tables in `.sql` format
-- Advanced search features, such as begin/end with, regex, match word, search on particular columns, show only rows containing results
+- Advanced search features, such as match word, begin/end with, regex, search on particular columns, show only rows containing results
 - Advanced edit feature for entering MySql functions
 - Send own SQL query

+The application is available in two languages: [english](en/access_mysqli.php) and [romanian](ro/access_mysqli.php)

 ## NOTE
 Don not change file name `access_mysqli.php`!